ebruchez/ebruchez.github.io/_posts/2021-05-17-macbook-air-m1.md

 |[2018 Mac Mini i7](https://support.apple.com/en-us/HT201897)|19.9 W|122 W|
 |[2020 Mac Mini M1](https://support.apple.com/en-us/HT201897)|6.8 W|39 W|

-The difference is staggering.
+The difference in power usage is staggering.
 An M1-powered MacBook Air will barely warm up even during a serious compilation.

 The MacBook Air is also a relatively low-end machine for Apple, price-wise: the iMac Pro was a $5,000 machine, while the MacBook Air is a $1,450 machine in my configuration.
 There are differences, of course: larger monitor, SSD, and RAM count for something.
 Even if I bump the SSD to 1 TB to match the iMac Pro, the MacBook Air would be $1,650 (there is no 32 GB RAM option for the MacBook Air yet).